Skip to main content

 JOHN WIGHT questions how legend of the sport Roberto Duran is lending credibility to the sportswashing circus that is Riyadh Season — and at what cost?

-Gross: Saudi crown prince Mohammed bin Salman’s face in lights, Riyadh, October 2021
+Saudi crown prince Mohammed bin Salman’s face in lights at the Riyadh Season in October 2021

 WHEN in the 1970s high rollers arrived at the now extinct but then iconic Caesars Palace hotel and casino in Las Vegas, greeting them just inside its elaborate doors would be one Joe Louis.
 Louis’s appearance and role there as the hotel’s host marked an almighty fall from grace.
 That this former heavyweight world champion and sporting and cultural icon could be reduced to this in his twilight years was both insult and injury combined.